-No matter what paper I read or expert I listened to, there would always be someone with the same credentials arguing the exact opposite point.
-Should I eat high carbs or high fat?
-Should I train with more frequency or more volume?
-Do pre-workout supplements help performance or harm recovery?
-I may have got 4% of my stats midterm, but I made 0 progress on uncovering the truth about fitness.
+No matter what I read, watched, or listened to, each side was equally credentialed and distantly apart.
+Should I eat low carb or low fat?
+Do I need to train with more frequency or more volume?
+Are pre-workout supplements helping my performance or harming recovery?
+I may have got a 4% on my stats midterm, but I made 0 progress discovering the truth about fitness.